Approximating Sparse Matrices and their Functions using Matrix-vector products: Approximation for functions of banded matrices

 Here we give theoretical guarantees for \RB{}.
 The analysis for \RB{} is easier and it gives a stronger bound than \RS{} as the precise location of the dominant entries and the qualitative behaviour of the decay is known.
 The proof is motivated by Proposition 3.2 in \cite{Benzi2007}. \begin{theorem}[Algorithm \ref{alg:band}] Let $\mtx{B}$ be a matrix satisfying where $C>0$ and $0<\lambda<1$ are constants.
 Then the output of \RB, $\widehat{\mtx{B}}$, satisfies where $s = 2s_0+1$. \end{theorem} \begin{proof} Define $\mtx{E} = \widehat{\mtx{B}} - \mtx{B}$.
 We get using a special case of H\"older's inequality {\cite[\S 2.3.3]{matcomp}}.
 We now bound $\norm{\mtx{E}}_1$ and $\norm{\mtx{E}}_\infty$ using \eqref{eq:symdecayrate}.
 By the construction of $\widehat{\mtx{B}}$, the $i$th row of $\mtx{E}$ satisfies Similarly, the $j$th column of $\mtx{E}$ satisfies

 Therefore

 We conclude that

 \end{proof} \begin{remark} \* \begin{enumerate} \item When $\mtx{B} = f(\mtx{A})$ for a $k$-banded matrix $\mtx{A}$, we can use $s = 2ck+1$ for some integer constant $c>0$.
-This value of $s$ is motivated by the fact that if $f$ is analytic then $f(\mtx{A})$ can be well approximated by a low degree polynomial $p(\mtx{A})$ which has bandwidth deg$(p)k$. \item In Theorem \ref{thm:band}, if $\lambda \leq 0.9$ then for $\epsilon$ accuracy it suffices to take
+This choice of $s$ is motivated by the fact that if $f$ is analytic then $f(\mtx{A})$ can be well approximated by a low degree polynomial $p(\mtx{A})$ which has bandwidth deg$(p)k$.
+It is also useful to note the dependence of the decay factor $\lambda$ on the bandwidth.
+If the entries of a $1$-banded matrix decay away from the main diagonal at rate $\lambda$, then for a $k$-banded matrix with comparable spectral properties, the decay rate becomes $\lambda^{1/k}$ \cite{DMS1984}.
+This behaviour aligns with the graph distance $d(i,j)$ for general sparse matrices discussed in Section~\ref{sec:sparse}, and the choice $s = 2ck+1$. \item In Theorem \ref{thm:band}, if $\lambda \leq 0.9$ then for $\epsilon$ accuracy it suffices to take

 \item In many cases, the constants $C,\lambda$ and $s_0$ are either unknown, implicit or too expensive to compute in applications.
 For matrix functions, Theorem \ref{thm:band} relies on the off-diagonal decay bound in \cite{Benzi2007}, which contains constants that are implicit as they depend on the function $f$ and the spectral property of the matrix $\mtx{A}$.
 Therefore, without decay bounds that include explicit constants, Theorem \ref{thm:band} cannot serve as a priori estimate for Algorithm \ref{alg:band}.
 However, the analysis in Theorem \ref{thm:band} can still serve as a heuristic for when Algorithm \ref{alg:band} will be useful. \end{enumerate} \end{remark}